About data classes in the Unified Data Classification method

 Minimum confidence threshold

-The confidence percentage that must be reached for the data class to be considered as a possible classification result.
+Minimum confidence threshold is the confidence percentage that must be reached for the data class to be considered as a possible classification result.
 The confidence percentage refers to the percentage of values in a column that match at least one of the classification rules in a data class, for example, the regular expression.

 Enter a value between 0 and 100.